Browser Fingerprinting: A Complete Guide

 WebGL fingerprinting is also called rendering fingerprinting because it exploits the differences that occur in the rendering of certain web elements on different browsers and devices.

 This technique is similar to canvas fingerprinting as it forces web browsers to render images and text elements.
-When the images are rendered by the browser, it collects data about the device’s graphics drivers and screen resolution to create a fingerprint.
+When the images are rendered by the browser, it collects data about the device’s graphics drivers, and screen resolution to create a fingerprint.

 Audio Fingerprinting

-This technique is similar to canvas and WebGL fingerprinting because it creates the fingerprint from the data it gets when the web browser is forced to render certain web elements.
+This technique is similar to canvas and WebGL fingerprinting because it creates the fingerprint from data it gets when the web browser is forced to render certain web elements.
 However, audio fingerprinting techniques require your browser to play sound and infer information about the device when the sound is played.

 The sound played is usually low frequency and may not require the user’s permission.
-The way your computer processes the audio signal is measured to create a fingerprint.
+The way your computer process the audio signal is measured to create a fingerprint.
 This fingerprint is based on information about your device’s audio drivers, sound hardware, and software.

 Media Device Fingerprinting